North Carolina Museum of Natural Sciences’ Astronomy Days will take place January 28th and 29th, 2023, from 10 a.m. to 5 p.m. each day.

 NC Museum of Natural Sciences

 Welcome to the Museum’s Astronomy & Astrophysics Research Lab (times for lab openings will be posted during the event).
 The Lab showcases cutting-edge space visualization software called OpenSpace, a NASA-funded collaboration led by the American Museum of Natural History, in New York.
-Visitors will see the latest on their research, and solar system and planetary fly-throughs using real mission data to create an open-source educational tool!
-Museum astronomers, Dr. Rachel Smith and Dr. Patrick Treuthardt, as well as colleagues and students, will be circulating during the event and may be discussing their research and outreach with visitors as well!
+Visitors will see the latest research from Museum astronomers Dr. Rachel Smith and Dr. Patrick Treuthardt, as well as Solar System and planetary fly-throughs using real mission data created using an open-source educational tool!
+Dr. Smith and Dr. Treuthardt, along with colleagues and students, will be circulating during the event and may discuss their research and outreach with visitors as well!

 Astronomy Days T-Shirt Sales